Peripheral Artery Disease

 - Practice good foot and skin care to prevent infection and reduce the risk of complications.

-Your healthcare provider may prescribe cilostazol to improve your walking distance.
-This medication helps people with intermittent claudication exercise longer before they develop leg pain.
-However, not everyone is eligible to take this medication.
-Your healthcare provider will tell you if you are.
+Your healthcare provider may prescribe an antiplatelet medication such as aspirin or clopidogrel.
+They also may prescribe cilostazol to improve your walking distance.
+This medication helps people with intermittent claudication exercise longer before they get leg pain.

 Supervised exercise programs

-A supervised exercise program will improve the symptoms of pain in your legs with walking (claudication), allowing you to walk farther.
+A supervised exercise program will improve the symptoms of pain in your legs with walking, allowing you to walk farther.
 A structured program typically includes walking on a treadmill in a supervised setting at least three times per week.

 - Walk until the discomfort reaches a moderate level and then stop.